IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/05_Migrating-to-the-new-igTextEditor.md

 Method|Description
 ---|---
-inputName|Gets sets name attribute applied to the editor element editorContainer|Gets reference to jquery object which is used as top/outer element of igEditor. field|Gets the visual editor element. dropDownContainer|Gets reference to jquery object which is used as container of drop-down.
+inputName|Gets sets name attribute applied to the editor element displayValue|Returns a string with all the characters shown in the input. editorContainer|Gets reference to jquery object which is used as top/outer element of igEditor. field|Gets the visual editor element. dropDownContainer|Gets reference to jquery object which is used as container of drop-down.